 I could only nod woodenly, knowing what came next.

-"Then we must take care of the loose end," Aro commanded, his voice ringing with finality.
+Aro ignored Edward, his blood-red eyes glinting with satisfaction.
+"Then we must take care of the loose end," he commanded, voice ringing with finality.
 "No human can know our secret and remain alive."
 A wide grin spread across his papery lips.

 Controlling myself during the massacre earlier should have been impossible.
-I knew Aro expected me to cave.
-I was nearly drained after the massive effort it had taken to ignore all that blood flowing and flying around me; it had taken every last bit of my will to keep from giving in to the monster that raged inside me.
-But at this point, there was no way I'd be able to stop if I tasted even one drop of Tyler's blood.
-He was doomed no matter what I chose to do, but I'd have to make damn sure I did it in a bloodless, humane way.
+I was nearly drained after the massive effort it had taken; there was no way I'd be able to stop if I tasted even one drop of Tyler's blood.
+He was doomed no matter what I chose to do.

 "Secret?
 I don't know any secret!"
 Tyler stuttered, straining against his leather bindings.
 Jane grabbed him by the scruff of his neck, forcing him to his knees.
 Wisely, he shut up.

 "But I'm afraid you do… and there's only one way to ensure your silence," Aro intoned, the finality of his words ringing in my ears.
 Turning to Edward and me, he continued, "It is the only way.
 Our secret must be kept.
-Edward, you have already failed once to guard that secret, even if it was to save your mate."
+Edward already failed once to guard that secret, even if it was to save his mate.

 "Bella has done nothing wrong, Aro," Marcus warned.
 "You may invite her to stay, but you have no grounds to force her.
 Edward, however, is a different story.
-But even then, once the loose end is snipped, your hold on him is moot.
+Even then, once the loose end is snipped, your hold on him is moot.
 Our secret is safe."